kevinberonilla/jquery-cheat-code/README.md

     });
 });
 ```
+**code**
-**code:** A string of key codes without spaces representing your cheat code (default value is the Konami code sans Start button)
+A string of key codes without spaces representing your cheat code (default value is the Konami code sans Start button)

+**time**
-**time:** The amount of time in milliseconds allowed between sequential key presses before the input is reset
+The amount of time in milliseconds allowed between sequential key presses before the input is reset

+**callback**
-**callback:** The function that fires when the cheat code is successfully executed (can be a pre-defined function within scope)
+he function that fires when the cheat code is successfully executed (can be a pre-defined function within scope)

 ---